Last updated: 26 February 2018, 13:47

 Early in 1944 the Bechelaren was returned to duty on the lower Danube.
 The modifications proved to be less than satisfactory; the new rudders gave poor control and the vessel, when propelled at its increased top speed, created a large bow wave that damaged the river banks.

-A second refit was attempted, during which its four 66-millimetre (2.6 in) guns were replaced with two 88-millimetre guns with light shields.
+A second refit was attempted, during which its four 66-millimetre guns were replaced with two 88-millimetre guns with light shields.
+This change of armament apparently came about because the 66mm ammunition was obsolete and out of production.

 The Bechelaren survived the war and was returned to Czech control minus its armament.
-It was scrapped in 1978.
+The vessel was scrapped in 1978.

 The field of fire